 What to Avoid

-- Fragrance — unnecessary irritant for the eye area that can cause contact dermatitis
+- Fragrance, unnecessary irritant for the delicate orbital area

-- Jar packaging for vitamin C — exposure to air degrades the active ingredient; opt for tubes or pumps
+- Jar packaging for vitamin C, air exposure degrades the active; choose tubes or pumps

 When to See a Dermatologist

-If over-the-counter products haven’t improved your dark circles after 12 weeks of consistent use, a dermatologist can recommend prescription-strength retinoids, chemical peels, laser treatments, or fillers for more dramatic results.
-This is not a failure — some dark circles are simply too structural or deeply pigmented for topical products alone.
+If products haven’t improved your dark circles after 12 consistent weeks, a dermatologist can recommend prescription-strength retinoids, chemical peels, laser treatments, or filler injections.
+This is not a failure, some dark circles are structural and require clinical intervention.

 Sources